bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 JPEG Quality Estimate           : 50
 ```

-A peek at the [source code](https://github.com/exiftool/exiftool/blob/4981552ec9bf94a0b5a64a06919b5e4f797c208e/lib/Image/ExifTool/JPEGDigest.pm#L2447) shows it uses a ported version of ImageMagick's heuristic, so it alrgely has the same limitations.
+A peek at the [source code](https://github.com/exiftool/exiftool/blob/4981552ec9bf94a0b5a64a06919b5e4f797c208e/lib/Image/ExifTool/JPEGDigest.pm#L2447) shows it uses a ported version of ImageMagick's heuristic, so it largely has the same limitations.
 As an example, running it on my problematic JPEG results in:

 ```
 JPEG Quality Estimate           : <unknown>